phanx-wow/Grid/README.txt

 **How to use Grid**
 ===================

-To open the options window, type `\grid` or right-click the Grid icon on your minimap or DataBroker display.
+To open the options window, type `/grid` or right-click the Grid icon on your minimap or DataBroker display.

 Due to its flexible design, Grid's options menu can overwhelming at first.
 We recommend taking a few minutes to look through the menus and check out all the options before asking for help.
 There is also a small [User's Guide](http://www.wowace.com/projects/grid/pages/users-guide/) that explains some of the core concepts used in Grid, liks *statuses*, *indicators*, and *priorities*.
 If you have questions or comments, head over to our [WowAce forum thread](http://forums.wowace.com/showthread.php?t=18716).